from fastcore.test import test_fail,test_eqCore API

 This prefix approach lets you be precise about which subcommands are safe.
 For instance, you might allow git log, git status, and git diff (all read-only) while blocking git push and git reset (which modify state).

 Some commands are mostly safe but have a few dangerous flags.
-For example, find is useful for searching files, but its -exec flag can run arbitrary commands—which defeats our safety guarantees.
 For these cases, you can specify a denied list of flags that will cause the command to be rejected.
-So we allow find . -name '*.py' but block find . -exec rm {} \; because -exec is in the denied list.
+For example, find allows searching but blocks -delete which would remove files.

 The first time this module is used a config file (config.ini) is created with the default configuration.
 The file location follows the XDG Base Directory spec via xdg_config_home():